Baseball is as American as the presidency itself (although the

 Opening Days, the World Series, ordinary games at Fenway

-(and in her era there were many "ordinary" games at said
+(and in her era there were many "ordinary" games at said park),

-any game within broadcast range.
+within broadcast range.

-"I venture to say," she wrote to a close friend in the 1950s,
+"I venture to say," she wrote to a close friend in the 1950s, "that

-my very life"—and she meant it.
+very life"—and she meant it.

 But first a bit about her husband.
 Calvin wasn't exactly a fan